What is the scruff?

 The best and kindest way to pick up your cat is to place one arm underneath the cat, and wrap the other arm around his side, pull him in so that he is close to your body.

 Some veterinarians will scruff your cat in order to hold him down (such as when giving medications or giving him a medical examination).
-You will notice when he does so, the cat is supported underneath, usually on an examination table, and isn’t left dangling.
+Fear free methods have taken over forcible restraining in the care of cats and scruffing even in a medical situation is not the preferred method.